-The new album from young African-Canadian roots phenom Kaia Kater couldn’t come at a better time.
+Phenom Kaia Kater couldn’t have come on the scene at a better time.
 As a new generation takes the reins, American roots music is needed more than ever to remind us of the troubled pathways of our own history.

 About Kaia Kater

 Born of African-Caribbean descent in Québec, Kaia Kater grew up between two worlds: one her family’s deep ties to Canadian folk music in her Toronto home; the other the years she spent learning and studying Appalachian music in West Virginia.
-Her acclaimed debut album Sorrow Bound (May 2015) touched on this divide, but her new album, Nine Pin (May 2016), delves even further, and casts an unflinching eye at the realities faced by people of colour in North America every day.
-Her songs on the new album are fueled by her rich low tenor vocals, jazz-influenced instrumentation, and beautifully understated banjo, and they’ve got as much in common with Kendrick Lamar right now as they do with Pete Seeger.
+Her acclaimed debut album Sorrow Bound (May 2015) touched on this divide, but her sophomore album, Nine Pin (May 2016), delved even further, and casting an unflinching eye at the realities faced by people of colour in North America every day.
+Her songs on Nine Pin are fueled by her rich low tenor vocals, jazz influenced instrumentation, and beautifully understated banjo.
+They earned her a Canadian Folk Music Award in 2016, and they’ve got as much in common with Kendrick Lamar right now as they do with Pete Seeger.

 Reviews of Kaia Kater